 Newport, Rhode Island

 Newport, Rhode Island, renowned as the City-by-the-Sea, is well known for its maritime history and as the stage of past America’s Cup races.
 Past the magnificent harbor and only a few steps from any of the city’s marinas, visitors will find fabulous mansions, colonial architecture and history, great music, trendy boutiques, and the International Tennis Hall of Fame.
 Newport is a living historical panorama from the earliest settlers and the American Revolution, to the great mansions built by 19th century industrialists.
-There is drama on every step of the Cliff Walk and turn of Ocean Drive and spectacular beauty found in the beaches and harbor, making Newport, Rhode Island an excellent port to visit.
+There is drama on every step of the Cliff Walk and turn of Ocean Drive and spectacular beauty found in the beaches and harbor, making Newport for yacht charter, an excellent port to visit.
 Yacht charter in Newport, RI is a major activity today with charter yachts lining the docks in the various marinas circling the harbor.

 What to Do and See in Newport, Rhode Island